SpaceShaman/SQLift/README.md

 DROP TABLE IF EXISTS test;
 ```

+You can find more examples in the `examples` directory of the repository.

 After you have created your migration files, you can run the following command to apply the migrations to your database.
 (It is recommended to start the migration files with a number to keep them in order)

 ```bash